Spend two months in China with a Generation UK – China internship

-Live in one of six booming Chinese cities while gaining work experience in an industry of your choice.
-There are start dates throughout the year and you can choose the date which suits you.
+Live in one of six booming Chinese cities while gaining experience in an industry of your choice.
+There are start dates throughout the year - choose the date which suits you.

 Why should I go?

 Whatever your ambitions for the future, your internship will help you stand out from the crowd.
-New industries and work opportunities in China are rising faster than the skyscrapers that accommodate them, and China may soon overtake the U.S. as the world’s largest economy.
+New industries and work opportunities in China are rising faster than the skyscrapers that accommodate them, and China may soon overtake the US as the world’s largest economy.
 Companies across the world will value your experience of China's culture and business practices.

 Where can I go?